Skip to Main Content

 A positive test result means you may have syphilis.
 If the test is positive, the next step is to confirm the results with an FTA-ABS test, which is a more specific syphilis test.

 The VDRL test's ability to detect syphilis depends on the stage of the disease.
-The test's sensitivity to detect syphilis nears 100% during the middle stages; it is less sensitive during the earlier and later stages.
+The test's sensitivity to detect syphilis nears 100% during the secondary and latent stages; it is less sensitive during the earlier and later stages.

 Some conditions may cause a false-positive test, including: